mlocati/MLPosteDeliveryExpress/README.md

 ## Taric

-For international shipments, you may need to decribe the type of the product being shipped.
+For international shipments, you may need to describe the type of the product being shipped.

 In order to do that, you must use a `taric` code.